BoyanXu/BoyanXu.github.io/_posts/2020-05-17-Private-SEO.md

 - Amplify "golds"→ [search tricks](https://www.bespoke-digital.co.uk/guides/site-colon/), append golden keywords (like "Learn Python Hacker News," "Metric Space Wolfram Alpha")
 - Block "shits" →  blocker as [chrome extensions](https://chrome.google.com/webstore/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe)

-## Turn Private SEO to Public SEO - share your curated list & blacklist
+## From Private to Public - share your lists

 - Everyone is enlightening to everyone - you can always both benefit from others' SEO practice and be beneficial for others' SEO
 - People's taste would be reflected in their SEO - a good taste indicates possibly good SEO practice